chalmers-revere/opendlv-tutorial-kiwi/README.md

 Kiwi's software is encapsulated into separate [microservices](https://en.wikipedia.org/wiki/Microservices) that interact using UDP multicast.
 An overview of available microservices in use at Chalmers Revere is provided [here](https://github.com/chalmers-revere/opendlv).

+The tutorials below will show how to both use microservices on the Kiwi itself, and how to connect to microserices running on an external computer, as for example a laptop.

+---

+## Working with the Kiwi hardware

-#### Getting Started 1: Camera Live Stream to a Webbrowser, data recording, data replay, data export
+### Getting Started 1.1: Camera Live Stream to a Webbrowser, data recording, data replay, data export

 The first tutorial is to run microservices that stream the camera feed to your webbrowser.
 For this tutorial, we need the following three microservices running on *Raspberry Pi*: